The ATF revised the Form 4473 most recently in October 2016, and the new 4473 was required to be used starting on

 We are huge fans of using electronic Acquisition and Disposition (A&D) software.
 Now, electronic A&D book software companies are also implementing automated 4473 as part of their software.
 Check out a comparison of A&D software companies to see the pros and cons of each and to see who we recommend.

 Check out our courses if you’d like to Get Your FFL or Become an SOT.
-Also, you can get more info about your requirements as an FFL in our ATF Compliance course.
+Also, you can get more info about your requirements as an FFL in our ATF Compliance program.
 If you’re looking for active legal support for your FFL, you should reach out to us for information on active legal representation.

 When you’re trying to decide whether you should get a federal firearms license (FFL), one of the things you may wonder about is how long it’s going to take the ATF to approve your FFL application, and give you a federal firearms license.
 This is a fair concern, especially when dealing with the ATF.
 After […]

 Contrary to popular belief, getting a home based FFL is perfectly legal, easy to do, and very common.
 Unfortunately, there are many myths about getting a home based FFL from the BATF.
 Myth #1: The ATF doesn’t allow home-based federal firearms licenses.
 You can absolutely be an FFL dealer as a home-based business.
 Myth #2: […]